 - No call for R1 residents during the first 6 months of radiology residency

-- The primary call responsibility falls on the second-year residents who each cover 12-14 weekend shifts (10 weekend days, 4 weekend nights) per academic year.
+- The primary call responsibility falls on the second-year residents who each cover approximately 12-14 weekend shifts (10 weekend days, 4 weekend nights) per academic year.

 - Third year residents are not scheduled for call shifts in the spring, in accordance with ACGME requirements, to allow maximal time for studying for the Core Exam.